compulim/generator-azure-web-app/README.md

 2. Run development server and develop locally
 3. Build the project for production deployment
 4. Deploy to target servers
-  * Deploy as a vanilla Node.js
+  * As a vanilla Node.js
-  * Deploy to Azure Web App
+  * To Azure Web App
-  * Deploy to IIS, on-premise or cloud
+  * To IIS, on-premise or cloud

 ### Create a new Web App Project

 For the very first time, install [Yeoman](https://yeoman.io/) and our generator, `npm install -g yo generator-azure-web-app`.

-Then, use Yeoman to create a new project, `yo azure-web-app`.
+Then, use [Yeoman](https://yeoman.io/) to create a new project, `yo azure-web-app`.

 ### Run development server and develop locally